buzzlightyear182/More-places/README.md

 Write cleaner code, less complexity

-Do more tests, including integration tests
+Do more tests, including integration tests (features)

+Use factories and helpers in tests

 Improve ActiveRecord Model structure